Paramara dynasty: List of rulers

 According to historical 'Kailash Chand Jain', "Knowledge of the early Paramara rulers from Upendra to Vairisimha is scanty; there are no records, and they are known only from later sources."

 The Paramara rulers mentioned in the various inscriptions and literary sources include:

-After death of Mahalakadeva in 1305 CE, Paramara dynasty rule was ended in Malwa region, but not in other Parmar states.

 An inscription from Udaipur indicates that the Paramara dynasty survived until 1310, at least in the north-eastern part of Malwa.
 A later inscription shows that the area had been captured by the Delhi Sultanate by 1338.

 Branches and claimed descendants

-Besides the Paramara sovereigns of Malwa, several branches of the dynasties ruled as feudatories at various places.
+Besides the Paramara sovereigns of Malwa, several branches of the dynasty ruled at various places.
 These include: